llad/export-for-trello/README.md

 ---

 ###What's next?
-I wish to add a configuration dialog to set some options before exporting, e.g. to choose which lists to export, to set the limit onn the number of comments to extract etc.
+I wish to add a configuration dialog to set some options before exporting, e.g. to choose which lists to export, to set the limit on the number of comments to extract etc.
 Suggestions are welcome!